 The next few years saw me work for a variety of sporting websites, including the UEFA website for the 2000 European Football Championships in the Netherlands.

-Since then I've (moved back to Australia and) worked as designer, developer, editor, project manager, copywriter, search engine optimiser, webmaster, general layout troubleshooter and developer with experience with a variety of CMSs including ExpressionEngine, Processwire, Craft, Statamic and Wordpress.
+Since then I've worked as a designer, developer, editor, project manager, copywriter, search engine optimiser, webmaster, general layout troubleshooter and developer with experience with a variety of CMSs including ExpressionEngine, ProcessWire, Craft, Statamic and WordPress.

-This site is built to the latest web standards with and uses ExpressionEngine as its CMS.
+This site is built to the latest web standards and uses ExpressionEngine as its CMS.

 This design is version 3 of the Tyssen Design website.
 Previous versions have been archived: